Introducing the famous 3 Ingredient Christmas Cake (fruit cake) made from mixed fruit, iced coffee and self-raising flour!

 Step 2 – Mix The Flour and Fruit

-On the day of baking, mix through the self-raising flour and pour into a baking tin.
+On the day of baking, mix through the self-raising flour and pour the cake batter into the prepared tin.

 Step 3 – Bake The Cake

-Bake for approximately 1 hour or until the cake feels firm in the middle and a skewer inserted comes out with a few moist crumbs on it.
+Bake for approximately 1 hour or until the cake feels firm in the middle and a skewer inserted into the centre of the cake comes out with a few moist crumbs on it.

 What Is Mixed Dried Fruit?